 The Ottoman Empire or the Devlet-i Aliyye-i Osmâniyye is counted among the very few global empires of the medieval times, which at its greatest extent stretched all the way from the borders of Iran to the gates of Austria, while also encompassing thick slices of the African Mediterranean coast from Egypt to Algeria.
 Suffice it to say, the realm encompassing all of the three ‘Old World’ continents comprised a multinational, multilingual empire that ‘almost’ served as the eastern answer to Rome.
-In fact, in many ways, it can be argued that the Ottomans carried forth the tradition of Roman empire building via their political and military systems that were intrinsically tailored to total warfare.
+In fact, in many ways, it can be argued that the Ottomans carried forth the tradition of Roman empire-building via their political and military systems that were intrinsically tailored to total warfare.
 After all, they were both the conquerors and inheritors of the grand Roman bastion of Constantinople.
-So without further ado, let us take a gander at ten incredible facts you should know about the Ottoman Empire and its army.
+So without further ado, let us take a gander at the history and origins of the Ottoman Empire and its army.

 Interestingly, in spite of the initial profusion of the gazis, in the succeeding years after Osman, the religious outlook of the nascent Ottoman state morphed into a complex yet dynamic system that was not dulled by the narrow-minded ‘holy wars’.
 In fact, the small kingdom gradually started to espouse a form of syncretism where some elements of traditional Islam were mixed with both pagan Turkish shamanism and Christianity followed by many peasants.
 The dervishes (Muslim ascetics) who were often considered heretics in other Islamic domains, took the center stage in Ottoman military affairs with their disparate followers (Muslims and Christians alike) and brotherhoods populating the rural regions bordering the Byzantine Empire.